lukso-network/docs/docs/learn/digital-assets/create-lsp7-token.md

 ---
-sidebar_label: '🌄 Create an LSP7 Token'
+sidebar_label: '🪙 Create a Token'
 sidebar_position: 2
 description: Learn how to create a custom Digital Asset (token) on LUKSO using LSP7 standard.
 ---